Fiction Guide

 Aldous Huxley's Brave New World (1932) is a cornerstone of dystopian fiction and an eerily prescient critique of engineered pleasure, technocratic control, and the cost of comfort.

-Theoretical Companion: “The Political Function of the Intellectual” by Michel Foucault
+"The Political Function of the Intellectual" by Michel Foucault

 This text questions the standard role of intellectuals: not merely as observers but as active agents shaping power.
-It bridges theory and political practice -- exactly what students of Brave New World need to interrogate authority and ideology.
+It bridges theory and political practice—exactly what students of Brave New World need to interrogate authority and ideology.

 Also Included in this Guide

-• Key Themes
+• Key themes and analysis

-• Theoretical Discussion
+• Discussion and essay prompts

 Brave New World Reading Guide